"School Safety at the

 Is there a capacity limit for the conference?

 Yes, the conference is limited to 500 people.
-Once registration has reached its limit, all additional requests will be waitlisted.
+Once registration has reached its limit, all additional requests will be waitlisted and processed on a first-come, first-served basis.

 Is there a deadline to register for the conference?